JeremyMColegrove/PyParser/README.md

 This sets the letter **a** to **5**, and can not be changed.

 ## DYNAMIC
 You can set variables before you parse the string, and these variables can be changed.
-You pass a dictionary to the function setVariables i.e
 ```
 from PyParser import PyParser
 k = PyParser()